Visits to the Alhambra for schools and educational centers

 - To be focused on the whole, both in relation to its structure and in the geographical space.

-- To recognise the importance of the hydraulic system of the Alhambra’s monumental complex and know its basic operation.
+- To recognize the importance of the hydraulic system of the Alhambra’s monumental complex and know its basic operation.

 - To distinguish the usefulness of the different enclosures of the monumental complex, the residential areas, the defensive structures and the walled city.

-- To value and stimulate the importance of historical heritage as a form of positive social behaviour and to acquire critical awareness of its conservation problems.
+- To value and stimulate the importance of historical heritage as a form of positive social behavior and to acquire critical awareness of its conservation problems.